Panel Discussion LTG104

 Donald H. Taylor

-Chair, Learning Technologies Conference Track,
+Chair, Learning Technologies Conference Track, UK

 Donald H Taylor is a 25 year veteran of the learning, skills and human capital industries, with experience at every level from design and delivery to chairman of the board.
 He has been chairman of the Learning and Performance Institute since 2010.